f5devcentral/ansible-role-bigiq_onboard/README.md

 License key to use to license the BIG-IQ device.
 If you do not wish to license your device, leave this field empty.

+    bigiq_onboard_hostname:

+Specifies the hostname of the BIG-IQ device.
+By default, this setting is commented out.
+This means that the BIG-IQ will default to a generic hostname.
+By specifying this value to the role, you can override this default generic

 ## Dependencies

 None.